 I made a big mistake the first time I made these.
-I thought that ricotta would be the best cheese to use on this sandwich.
+I thought that ricotta would be the best cheese to use on this Peach Sandwich.
 To be honest, I think I did this because I happened to have some leftover ricotta in the fridge.

 This really didn’t work though.
 The ricotta doesn’t melt at all and it actually turned a bit gritty in the sandwich.